Table of Contents

 Lower Back Pain Symptoms, Diagnosis, and Treatment.
 Read more at spine-health.com

-What you need to understand is that pain in the back of your leg caused by the compression of sciatic nerve can be acute or chronic.
+What you need to understand is that pain in the back of your leg caused by the compression of the sciatic nerve can be acute or chronic.
 It is important to make this diagnosis to find a better treatment option.

 Certain contributing factors include tissue scarring, nerve damage, arthritis, etc.